chahnel/kroehne.github.io/4_Cookbook.md

 Although dialogs are specified as frames on simple pages, the following four properties are specific for frames used as dialogs:

-1.  *Modal*: Dialogs are shown as modal dialogs if the property “Modal” is specified as true.
+1.  *Modal*: Dialogs are shown as modal dialogs if the property ?Modal? is specified as true.

-2.  *Transparency*: Dialogs and modal dialogs are rendered (semi-)transparent, when a number different from 0 (= non transparent) and smaller than or equal 100 (= invisible) is specified in the frames property “Transperency” (see **Fehler!
+2.  *Transparency*: Dialogs and modal dialogs are rendered (semi-)transparent, when a number different from 0 (= non transparent) and smaller than or equal 100 (= invisible) is specified in the frames property ?Transperency? (see **Fehler!
 Verweisquelle konnte nicht gefunden werden.** for an example of a dialog with 50.0 % transparency).

-3.  *Text:* The “Text” property of the frame defining a dialog or a modal dialog is displayed as title text.
+3.  *Text:* The ?Text? property of the frame defining a dialog or a modal dialog is displayed as title text.

-4.  *Closable*: If the property “Closable” is set to “true”, dialogs can be closed with the small “X” in the upper right corner of the dialog window (i.e., an optional close icon on the top right corner).
+4.  *Closable*: If the property ?Closable? is set to ?true?, dialogs can be closed with the small ?X? in the upper right corner of the dialog window (i.e., an optional close icon on the top right corner).

 Select the frame defining the dialog and edit the properties to change the described characteristics of dialogs in the Property View (see, e.g., Figure 149).